camillecochener/camillecochener.github.io/index.md

 </p>

 <p>
-My full resume is available <a href="assets/files/CV_CamilleCOCHENER_EN.pdf">here</a>, as well as more details about each of my previous experiences here.
+My full resume is available <a href="assets/files/CV_CamilleCOCHENER_EN.pdf">here</a>, as well as more details about each of my previous experiences <a href="https://camillecochener.github.io/professional-experience.html">here</a>.
 </p>

 <p>
-If you have any questions about my background or just want to discuss data science topics, feel free to contact me.
+If you have any questions about my background or just want to discuss data science topics, feel free to <a href="https://camillecochener.github.io/contact.html">contact</a> me.
 </p>

 </div>